anmol18888/jupyter.notebook/README.md

 and here is the link to the notebook in which i learned how to use pandas in python. https://github.com/anmol18888/jupyter.notebook/blob/master/8th%20learning%20notebook.ipynb

+here is the link to the notebook with one dimensional numpy. https://github.com/anmol18888/jupyter.notebook/blob/master/9th%20learning%20notebook.ipynb

+and here is the link to the two dimensional numpy notebook. https://github.com/anmol18888/jupyter.notebook/blob/master/10th%20learning%20notebook.ipynb

+here is the link to the notebook about the API's. https://github.com/anmol18888/jupyter.notebook/blob/master/11th%20learning%20notebook.ipynb

 and here is the link to the csv that i made and used most of the time to in 8th notebook to make and operate and do operations in it. https://github.com/anmol18888/jupyter.notebook/blob/master/BTS_songs.csv